-Key agencies Attorney-General's Department Delivers protective security policy and guidance including on protection, and information security classification, of information assets.
-Responsible for privacy, freedom of information, and archives legislation.
-Australian Bureau of Statistics Delivers quality statistical processes and services and trusted and objective data and statistics.
+Key agencies Attorney-General's Department Delivers protective security policy and guidance including protection and information security classification of information assets.
+Responsible for privacy and freedom of information legislation.
+Australian Bureau of Statistics Delivers quality statistical processes and services, in addition to trusted and objective data and statistics.
 Supports data capability reforms in the Australian Public Service.
 Australian Public Service Commission Delivers professional development, strengthening digital and data capability across the Australian Public Service workforce.
 Australian Signals Directorate Delivers cybersecurity advice and assistance to Australian governments, business and critical infrastructure, as well as to communities and individuals.
-Department of Finance Delivers policy and guidance on public sector resource management, governance and accountability to improve performance management of Australian Government assets, including information assets.
-Department of the Prime Minister and Cabinet Delivers Australian Government improvements in maximising the use of public sector data and the release of non-sensitive public sector data.
-As part of the department of the Prime Minister and Cabinet, the Office of the National Data Commissioner delivers public sector data-sharing policy and guidance, including on the sharing of sensitive data, and is establishing a data-sharing framework for all agencies.
-Digital Transformation Agency Delivers policy and guidance on whole-of-government and shared ICT and digital services to support transformation of Australian Government digital services.
-Office of the Information Commissioner Delivers privacy and freedom of information guidance and regulatory activities to protect personal information and give effect to the public's right to access information held by the Australian Government.
+Department of Finance Delivers policy and guidance on public sector resource management, governance and accountability to improve performance management of Australian Government assets, including information assets and whole-of-government ICT services.
+The Office of the National Data Commissioner is part of this agency portfolio.
+It delivers public sector data-sharing policy and guidance such as rules for controlling and accessing government data, administration of the Data Availability and Transparency Act 2022 and the data-sharing framework for all agencies.

+Key agencies Department of Infrastructure, Transport, Regional Development, Communications and the Arts Responsible for archives legislation.
+Enables communications connectivity, and protects and promotes Australian content and culture.
+Digital Transformation Agency (Department of Finance) Delivers strategic and policy leadership on whole-of-government and shared ICT and digital services to support transformation of Australian Government digital services.
+An Executive Agency within the Finance Portfolio.
+Office of the Information Commissioner (Attorney-General's Department) Delivers privacy and freedom of information guidance and regulatory activities to protect personal information and give effect to the public's right to access information held by the Australian Government.